ralch/blog.ralch.com/content/tutorial/golang-tools-refactoring.md

 to a source code.

 Simplifing source code is applied when `-s` flag is presented.
-It improves the code readibility by replacing blocks of code with their sipliefied syntax version.
+It improves the code readability by replacing blocks of code with their sipliefied syntax version.

 Executing `go fmt -s -w transport.go`: